|Nutrition Facts (per serving)|

 This apple crisp makes a superb fall treat when apples are at their peak and are their freshest.
 Be sure to serve the apple crisp immediately after removing it from the oven.
 Top with a bit of cool and creamy vanilla frozen yogurt for a little contrast.

-4 cups peeled, cored, and sliced Granny Smith apples (from 3 to 4 medium apples), cut 1/8- to 1/4-inch thick
+4 cups peeled, cored, coarsely chopped Granny Smith apples, about 3 to 4 medium apples

 3/4 cup rolled oats

 2 tablespoons unsalted butter, melted

 Position a rack in the center of the oven and heat to 350 F. Coat an 11 x 7-inch baking dish with cooking spray.